ammr01/bash_parsers/json-parser.md

 I found this project : https://github.com/fkalis/bash-json-parser <bt>
-by fkalis, and I enhanced the original code, the enhancments:
+by fkalis, and I enhanced the original code, the enhancements:

 * add querying capabilities like jq
 * made it x2 faster